Cragady/double-money-game/README.md

 ## TODO

+* Spin up in a clean install and generate instructions on a build for such an environment (Ubuntu)
+* Change the build process so that a global install of Raylib is not necessary
 * Implement GUI & Game Loop
 * Implement compression on assets, even if compression doesn't save any space
 * Implement Physics if necessary